florianstijven/Surrogate-development/cran-comments.md

-## R CMD check results
+## Resubmission
+This is a resubmission.
+In this version I have:

+* Skipped an additional test that caused issues on the OPENBLAS check of CRAN.
-* In the previous submission, one test failed because of numerical differences between the expected versus actual results.
-This has been adressed by increasing the tolerance for that test.
+  This test failed because of small numerical differences in the OPENBLAS check.
+  On all other platforms and R versions, this test returns exactly the expected values.